ammarm08/technical-posts/posts/sicp-notes.md

 const printFraction = (fraction) => console.log(getNumerator(fraction) + '/' + getDenominator(fraction))
 ```

-It gets more interesting when you think about representing a fraction in its most reduced form.
-Say we invoke `fraction(6, 8)`.
-More precisely, this fraction is `3 / 4`, but do we make that computation at construction time or at access time?
-That's up to the programmer to decide, depending on read/write requirements.
-If you anticipate writing fractions more often than accessing them, then maybe reducing upfront is unnecessary.
+But say we invoke `fraction(6, 8)`.
+This fraction in its reduced form is `3 / 4`, but do we make that computation at construction time or at access time?
+That's up to the programmer to decide, depending on read/write ratio.
+If you anticipate writing fractions more often than reading them, then maybe reducing upfront is unnecessary.
 But if you're reading fractions a lot, you don't want to slow things down to constantly reduce the fraction on access, so in this case you may consider reducing the fraction at construction time.

 As Abelman/Sussman say, all of this "further blurs the distinction between 'procedure' and 'data'."

 ### <a name="hierarchical-data">Hierarchical Data Structures</a>

-Paul Graham has often written something to the effect that all you really need is Lisp and C. C provides lower-level access to the operating system; Lisp provides an abstraction-building construct.
-C is a light wrapper around assembly/machine code; Lisp makes you question where data ends and a language begins.

-Fundamentally, working with Lisp reorders your thinking to work in binaries/pairs.
+Working with Lisp reorders your thinking to work in binaries/pairs.
 Some extremely powerful procedures can be cooked up from the ground up.

 ```js